XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 If spamming "one-click repair" creates multiple poop-ups, can count towards quests.

 Crit rate tile CE scales proportionally with each unit's crit dmg.

+Each doll has a hardcoded list of equipment types they can wear. - u/UnironicWeeaboo

 # Unanswered/To Do